 Real quick, I want to discuss the sizing of the secret wash shirt.
 All of the ones I own are the “slim” cut of the shirt.
 There is also a regular cut which would give you a little more room in the chest if you need it.
 Keep that in mind if you’re ordering!

 The pink stripe and purple are extra smalls.
 This one fits me best overall (shoulders and body) and what most of the ones I own are.
-I don’t have the small pictured here but if I were planning to only wear the shirt tied in the front, I’d go for a small because it gives me just a little more fabric to work with when tying.
-I hope that helps when you’re figuring out your size and style preferences!
+If I were planning to only wear the shirt tied in the front, I’d go for a small because it gives me just a little more fabric to work with when tying.

 Cuffed + Half Tuck with Jeans

-First up, let’s talk about how to cuff.
-You can simply roll your shirt cuff but this way gives a much more casual look, like you didn’t even TRY!
-I recommend cuffing your shirt before you put it on.
-It’s easier that way!
 You’ll want to fold your shirt so the cuff hits about where you want the final length.
 From there, you’ll roll the sleeve up until it hits or overlaps the cuff.
 You can leave the cuff itself sticking up above or fold it down and mess around with it to get the look you like!
 This cuff is repeated for almost every outfit in the post.

 Front Tuck with Jeans

-There’s an art to the full tuck, did you know!?
-Doing it the “right” way helps make the shirt feel more fitted and fit better and smoother into whatever you’re tucking it into.
-First, button the shirt down to the top of your jeans.
-Then fold the entire bottom of the shirt under in the back, until the length sits right at the bottom of the waistband of your jeans.
 Take one side of the shirt (the one that is underneath when buttoned), cross it to the other side of your body and tuck it into your jeans.
 Last take the other side and cross it the opposite way and tuck.

 Short Sleeve Cuff + Full Tuck with Jeans

 The tuck on this one is simple, you button the shirt to where the button of your jeans hit and then tuck the entire shirt in, crossing in front as mentioned above if you need a little extra help “cheating” the fit of it.
-For this look, I wanted to talk more about the shorter sleeve cuff.
-This is a great option for a shirt that’s a lot bigger than you’d like, because it pulls the sleeve in a lot.

 Similar to the other cuff, you will fold the sleeve of the shirt up, this time having the cuff land above your elbow.
 Then roll the sleeve until it hits the bottom of the cuff.
 Fold/adjust as desired!